 Measuring Cyber Risk With UpGuard's CSR

 We started out by asserting that the most important and difficult question for an organization is how to thrive in a landscape of digital threats.
 Since an approach's efficacy varies per organization and industry, prescriptive measures are marginally effective.
 In the same vein, every organization's IT infrastructure is different and belongs to a particular risk profile unto itself.
 Again, looking to the auto insurance industry for cues, a mix of data points regarding the driver and automobile in question (e.g., driving record, driver age, cost of vehicle, vehicle type/class, et al.) determine the cost of coverage.
 A company's cyber risk profile should therefore be unique to the organization, with cyber risk assessments taking into account data points regarding the internal state of its systems, in conjunction with externally-sourced data.

-This is the essence of UpGuard's Cyber Security Threat Assessment Report (CSTAR): a composite score representing the collective vulnerability of every server, network device, and cloud service to the risk of breaches.
-CSTAR gives insurers the ability to provide optimally-priced insurance policies customized per organization based on an actual infrastructure's configuration state and testing habits.
+This is the essence of UpGuard's Cyber Security Rating (CSR): a composite score representing the collective vulnerability of every server, network device, and cloud service to the risk of breaches.
+CSR gives insurers the ability to provide optimally-priced insurance policies customized per organization based on an actual infrastructure's configuration state and testing habits.
 But there's a lot more to UpGuard than just assigning a numeric value to cyber risk.
-Our platform helps your organization become more digitially resilient through continuous integrity monitoring and validation, helping to prevent data breaches.
+Our platform helps your organization become more digitally resilient through continuous integrity monitoring and validation, helping to prevent data breaches.